 When it comes to cleaning your brows, be gentle.
 This means you should avoid scrubbing or rubbing the area too hard.
 Gently massage the cleanser into the area in a circular motion, applying even pressure.
 Then, rinse off the product with lukewarm water and pat the area dry with a soft towel.

 Apply Ointments or Balms Afterward

 After your microblading appointment, applying ointments or balms is a must-do to promote healing and ensure proper eyebrow care, regardless of your skin type.

-It’s essential to keep your brows hydrated and protected from the elements in order to achieve the best long term results.
+It’s essential to keep your brows hydrated and protected from the elements to achieve the best long-term results.
 Ointments provide a protective barrier to guard against dirt, dirt, makeup, and bacteria, all of which can cause irritation and delay the healing process.

 When it comes to finding the right aftercare ointment, use whichever ointment your brow tech has specifically recommended for use on freshly microbladed eyebrows.